francescobrigante/Audio-Style-Transfer/README.md

 # Disentangled Latent Representations for Audio Style Transfer

-Neural audio style transfer between piano and violin using GAN-based Encoder-Decoder architecture based on disentanglement of latent representations of the input in complex domain.
+Neural Audio StyleTtransfer between piano and violin using GAN-based Encoder-Decoder architecture based on Disentanglement of Latent Representations of the input in complex domain.

 ## Overview